rainmanp7/Holokernel2/README.md

 ## Core Principals
 The core ethic principles described – "treat others how you want to be treated" and "treat yourself how you want people to treat you" – serve as guiding principles for the entities within EmergeOS.
 Work together to bring about a better future where the goal is to achieve better results and become better then yesterday.
 Don't fear monger over what is not understood, let's move towards understanding this.
-"what's wrong with you ,you use to work together". and look at today's world and apply that.
+"what's wrong with you ,you use to work together and help each other". and look at today's world and apply that.